 Also read: 6 Secrets to a Memorable ‘Flexcation’ – Working Remote on Vacation

-The further afield you travel the more you need travel insurance.
+The further afield you travel the more a travel protection plan makes sense to help protect your peace of mind.